AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-campaign-standard/index.md

 <InlineAlert variant="info" slots="text"/>

-The Android Core's `UIService` provides two new APIs,  `getIntentWithURI` and `setURIHandler`, for safer handling of `URIs` and `Intents`.
+The Android Core's `UIService` provides a new API  `setURIHandler` for safer loading of in-app  `URIs`.
 More information regarding the Android security vulnerability can be seen at the Google support article [Remediation for Intent Redirection Vulnerability](https://support.google.com/faqs/answer/9267555?hl=en).
-The following Android example has been updated to use these newly added APIs.
+The following Android example has been updated to use these newly added API.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>